tsetsova/tsetsova.github.io/_posts/2016-06-28-udacity-nanodegree-trial.markdown

 **Confirmation Pop-ups**

  I find their pop ups messages a bit verbose and distracting.
 Remember the message I was talking about earlier - the 'no Python' experience one?
 Well, I almost missed it entirely.
-In fact I closed it, then realized it said something important and resubmitted my response to read it again:
+In fact I closed it, then realised it said something important and resubmitted my response to read it again:

 ![insufficient experience message](http://i.imgur.com/qdK70ZI.png)